sleekmason/Lilidog/README.md

 - Lilidog-Sid-amd64 This version uses the repositories from the unstable branch (sid).
 If you want a rolling release, <br/>
 then this is the one for you!
 You will want to __sudo apt update && sudo apt upgrade__ frequently to not fall too far behind.

+- Lilidog-Special - based off of the stable build, Bullseye.
+This build also has Virtualbox, Google Earth, Live USB maker, <br/>
+ and a newer kernel and headers from sid.
+In addition, all packages necessary to build a kernel, Live-build, and git.

 ### NOTE - The DOWNLOAD button defaults to the Bullseye-amd64 full version! (stable).
 Click below for the others.